-Chateau Chauvin has a long history in Saint Emilion dating back to the 1500’s.
+Chateau Chauvin has a long history in Saint Emilion dating back to the 1500s.
 Chauvin started out life as part of the Corbin empire.
 Jumping forward to the 19th century, for a time, Chauvin was part of a much larger Bordeaux vineyard owned by Chateau Figeac.

 Over time, Chateau Chauvin was expanded, most recently in 1998, when the estate purchased an additional 2.5 hectares of St. Emilion vineyard land from the neighboring estate of Vieux Chateau Chauvin.
-Those additional vines helped Chateau Chauvin grow to its current 15 hectare.
+Those additional vines helped Chateau Chauvin grow to its current 15-hectare size.

 Sylvie Cazes bought the estate and plans to manage the property with her children.
 If the name Sylvie Cazes sounds familiar to you, it should.
 She is the sister of Jean Michel Cazes and one of the owners of Chateau Lynch Bages in Pauillac.

 Chateau Chauvin Vineyards, Terroir, Grapes, Winemaking

-The 15 hectare vineyard of Chateau Chauvin is planted to 75% Merlot, 20% Cabernet Franc and 5% Cabernet Sauvignon.
-The terroir is sand, gravel, clay and iron soil.
+The 16.25-hectare vineyard of Chateau Chauvin is planted to 66% Merlot, 30% Cabernet Franc and 4% Cabernet Sauvignon.
+The terroir is sand, gravel, clay, and iron soil.
 The vineyard is one, large, single parcel located next to the chateau.
-The average age of the vines is 30 years.
-The vineyard is planted to a vine density of 5,500 vines per hectare.
-The Right Bank vineyards of Chateau Chauvin are situated not too far from Pomerol and close to Chateau Cheval Blanc and Chateau La Dominique.
+At its peak, the top of their slopes reaches 43 meters.

 The wine of Chateau Chauvin is vinified in stainless steel tanks that vary in size from as small as 50 hectoliters up to 70 hectoliters.
-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.
 The wine is aged in 50% to 70% new, French oak barrels for between 15 and 18 months, depending on the quality and character of the vintage.

 Chateau Chauvin is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Chateau Chauvin is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
+Chateau Chauvin is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.